mjcaisse/cppnow-website/src/pages/registration/index.md

 * participate in the Library-in-a-Week workshop
 * view recordings of session immediately (rather than waiting for them to be publicly released on [our YouTube channel](https://www.youtube.com/user/Boostcon))
 * join the conference Discord to engage with other attendees including presenters, Boost Library authors, and sponsors
-* enter our virtual venue (Gather Town) to engage with other attendees, attended extended Q&A sessions with presenters, solve puzzles, and play games
+* enter our virtual venue (Gather Town) to engage with other attendees, attend extended Q&A sessions with presenters, solve puzzles, and play games

 General registration is $250 and Student registration is $50, but the fees may be reduced once the conference has started.